Thagi/paper-scope/README.md

 ### Manual Workflow

-1. Clone the repository and install dev dependencies for backend and frontend (via `make install-all`).
+1. Clone the repository and build the service images (via `make install-all`).
 2. Use `make compose-up` to start services locally or run `make backend-dev`/`make frontend-dev` for individual components.
-3. Access the UI at `https://localhost/` when running the full stack behind Nginx, or use the direct service URLs when running components individually (`http://localhost:8501` for Streamlit, `http://localhost:8000/api/health` for the backend).
+3. Access the UI at `http://localhost:8080/` when running the full stack behind Nginx, or use the direct service URLs when running components individually (`http://localhost:8501` for Streamlit, `http://localhost:8000/api/health` for the backend).
 4. Run backend unit tests with `make backend-test`.
 5. Use `scripts/run_ingest.py --once` for manual ingestion during development.